Andrey-Korn/CS517-final/README.md

 ## Generating and graphing data
 `util.py` is used for generating and graphing .csv formatted data.
 The data generation utility needs 2 integer arguments, the graph size, and obstacle count.
 It will also automatically place new data in the `mapData/` directory.
 The graphing utility requires a filepath of the .csv you would like to graph.
 The outputs will always be placed in `mapData/` if it is an input case, and in `resultData/` if it's a result case.

-Data generation example of graph size 8 with 6 obstacles
+Data generation example of graph size 8 with 6 obstacles:

 `python3 utils.py --generate 8 6`

-Graph generation example for an input case
+Graph generation example for an input case:

 `python3 utils.py --graph mapData/8x8_6blocks.csv`

-Graph generation example for a result case
+Graph generation example for a result case:

 `python3 utils.py --graph resultData/8x8_6blocks_diagonal.csv`

-Help
+Help:

 `python3 utils.py --help`